RareSkills/certora-book/content/certora-constraining-ghosts-in-invariants.md

 This causes the invariant `totalVotes == votesInFavor() + votesAgainst()` to immediately fail, as the Prover checks if `-2 == 0 + 0`, which is false.
 To fix this, we need to set the ghost's initial value to `0`.
 However, unlike in rules, we cannot use a `require` statement to constrain the ghost’s initial value.
 This doesn't mean `require` has no place in invariants.
 It can be used inside a `preserved` block.

 A `preserved` block is a special construct in CVL that lets you add **extra assumptions** while verifying an invariant.
-We will learn more about `preserved` blocks in a separate chapter
+We will learn more about `preserved` blocks in a separate chapter.

 Before we explore how to constrain ghost variables within invariants, let’s first understand **why require cannot be used** in this context.